Endre Rudnyánszky: Political career

 In Russia, he participated in the formation of the Hungarian Group within the Bolsheviks' Federation of Foreign Groups.
 He succeeded Béla Kun as chairman of the federation when the latter returned to Hungary in late 1918.
 Rudnyánszky signed the call for the creation of a Third International in January 1919 and in March was the only Hungarian at the founding congress of the Comintern.

 When the Hungarian Soviet Republic was established (also in March 1919), Rudnyánszky became that government's representative in Moscow.
 In 1920, at the Second World Congress of the Comintern, he was elected to the organization's executive committee (ECCI) and served on its five-member presidium.

 Disappearance and legacy

 While still holding these positions, Endre Rudnyánszky failed to appear at the organization's Third Congress in June 1921, disappearing while in possession of significant Comintern funds.
 His disappearance was never explained and, according to Béla Kun, he was expelled in absentia from the party.
-However, according to Pierre Broué he had returned to Russia five years later and was imprisoned for fifteen years, allegedly remaining in Russia until he was last seen in 1943.
+However, according to Pierre Broué he had returned to the Soviet Union five years later and was imprisoned for fifteen years, allegedly remaining in Russia until he was last seen in 1943.